vfcash/VFC-Core/README.md

 ./compile.sh
 ```
 Then use the `coin help` command in the console for a full command list.

-If you are running a full node then consider also installing NGINX + PHP-FPM and extracting the `server-www.zip` files into the `/var/www/html` directory; https://github.com/vfcash/RELEASES/raw/master/server-www.zip

-Doing so will allow other users in the network a method of finding and donating rewards to you.
-It comes with a basic web-wallet that can be expanded upon and will allow users to make transactions via your node.

 If you wish the full node to launch on startup of the server, `edit /etc/rc.local` and add the command `coin` at the end of the file.
 Alternatively you can SSH in and launch an instance of coin in a screen or tmux, or if running a crontab add `@restart coin`.